jtablesaw/tablesaw/README.md

 ### Read and write data from the Tablesaw format

 Once you've imported data, especially large datasets, you can use Tablesaw's own format to save the table.
-In Tablesaw format, reads and writes are hundreds of times fater than the equivalent CSV operations.
+In Tablesaw format, reads and writes are an order of magnitude faster than optimized CSV operations.

 ```java